TimoKoerber/laravel-one-time-operations/README.md

-php artisan operations:process --sync            // force syncronously execution php artisan operations:process --async           // force asyncronously execution php artisan operations:process --test            // dont flag operations as processed
+php artisan operations:process --sync            // force syncronously execution php artisan operations:process --async           // force asyncronously execution php artisan operations:process --test            // dont flag operations as processed php artisan operations:process --isolated        // Do not run the command if another instance of the command is already running

 php artisan operations:process --queue=<name>    // force queue, that the job will be dispatched to php artisan operations:process --tag=<tagname>   // only process operations, that have the given tag